artemkozlenkov/vrname/Readme.md

+### vrname

-### Renames files in the current directory according to the date time metadata extracted using `exiftool`
+Renames mp4 files in the current directory according to the date time metadata extracted using `exiftool`